-The role of data scientist is often confused with that of data analyst, but while there is overlap in many of the skills, there are significant differences.
+The role of data scientist is often confused with that of data analyst.
+But while there is overlap in many of the skills, there are also some significant differences.

 Though the role of a data analyst varies depending on the company, in general, these professionals collect data, process that data and perform statistical analysis using standard statistical tools and techniques.
 Analysts also identify patterns and make correlations in data sets to identify new opportunities for improvements in business processes, products or services.
-In some cases, data analysts also design, build and maintain big data and relational database systems.
-The average U.S. data analyst salary as of May 2017 is $60,476, according to Glassdoor.com.
+In some cases, data analysts also design, build, and maintain big data and relational database systems.
+The average U.S. data analyst salary as of October 2019 was $67,377, according to Glassdoor.